 Like it or not, technology is already proving that the future is here in terms of payments.
 Consumers and businesses are moving to digital payments such as e-cash methods.
 More people already rely on their EMV cards, digital wallets, and peer-to-peer payments via email, social media, and text.
 Cash and checks may soon disappear.

 While some remain skeptical about digital currencies like Bitcoin, others are seeing that cryptocurrency is already disrupting business processes.
 This includes financial and nonfinancial transactions — everything from contracts and files to medical records and data storage.
-Behind Bitcoin and the other cryptocurrency companies is blockchain, the distributed ledger that’s mixing it up.
+Behind Bitcoin and the other cryptocurrency, companies are blockchain, the distributed ledger that’s mixing it up.

 Bitcoin and other blockchain-based companies are proving that we don’t have to rely on centralized models.
 The future may not have the financial institutions that have defined our civilization for centuries.
 Instead, a decentralized model is already proving its worth.